kathichro/wiederholungspruefung/README.md

 # Contents of this repository

 You are on the **`intro`** branch of this repository.
-It contains example code from the *"[intro to full-stack web development with Flask](https://hwrberlin.github.io/fswd/02-fswd-intro.html)"* session.
+It contains example code from the "[Intro to full-stack web development with Flask](https://hwrberlin.github.io/fswd/02-fswd-intro.html)" session.

 ## Steps to execute the example code